-Describe the reasons for allocation priorities and any obstacles to addressing underserved needs projects in order to meet a national objective.
+Describe the reasons for allocation priorities and any obstacles to addressing underserved needs

-Funding is based on the priorities outlined in the Consolidated Plan as well as completing existing open
+Funding is based on the priorities outlined in the Consolidated Plan as well as completing existing open projects in order to meet a national objective.
+COVID-19 activities were based on the CARES Act priorities and City of Richmond needs to address the pandemic.